But why stop there? Awkward client conversations will always happen, whether you're jingling bells atop a mistletoe-adorned dumpster or…fatefully not.

 “You can't have my number, but how about my lawyer's?”

 [If that doesn't work, give them my number.
-Jess and I will have a field day.]
+I'll have a field day.]

 “I know we're both excited about having me on board the project – just to give you a heads up, I’m starting to book up quickly for January & February, and want to make sure I keep room in my project schedule for you.
 Is there anything else you need from me regarding the agreement I sent over?”